LumoSQL/lumosql/doc/lumo-build-benchmark.md

 ## Backends as of LumoSQL 0.4

-At present the only backend provided is the `lmdb` backend derived from the sqlightning sources but modified to work with more versions of lmdb and sqlite3;
+At present the only backend provided (in addition to sqlite's own `btree`) is the `lmdb` backend; this was originally derived from the sqlightning sources but has been rewritten to work with more recent versions of lmdb and sqlite3;
 however to add new backends see [Adding new backends](#adding-backends) below.

 A third backend, based on Oracle's Berkeley DB is in progress; a special target